drdaemos/xc5-docs/en/changing_store_logic/making_payment_method_depend_on_shipping_method.md

 We go to **Store setup** > **Shipping** section in your admin area and create these two shipping methods as follows:
 ![]({{site.baseurl}}/attachments/8225320/8356171.png)

-Do not forget to {% link "assign some shipping rates" ref_zJgAefeE %} to these shipping methods.
+Do not forget to [assign some shipping rates](http://kb.x-cart.com/en/shipping/custom_table_rates.html) to these shipping methods.
 I am using 0 shipping rate for **Pick up at store** and $10 for **Courier**.
 We also need to know ID of **Courier** shipping method, that is why we click the **Edit Rates** link next to it and look at address bar in the browser.
 It will be something like this:

 ```php
 admin.php?target=shipping_rates&methodid=2